Why Do I Always Get It Wrong

-"Why Do I Always Get it Wrong?", written and composed by Brian Hodgson and John Beeby, was the 's entry at the Eurovision Song Contest 1989, performed by the sextet Live Report, led by Ray Caruana.
+"Why Do I Always Get it Wrong?", is a song written by Brian Hodgson and John Beeby, and performed by the sextet Live Report, led by Ray Caruana.
+It in the Eurovision Song Contest 1989.

 Composition

 For the second year in a row, the UK entered a ballad at the Eurovision final.
 This song revolved around a man who took off running "where [his lover] won't find [him]", as they cause him to hurt, and leaving their presence for good is the only way to stop the pain.
 Crying out against his illogical love for the person who has treated him so badly, Caruana asks, "why do I always get it wrong?".

 Selection process

 Live Report won the right to perform at the contest, held in Lausanne, by winning the UK national final, A Song for Europe, where they were the sixth act to perform.
 For the second of four consecutive years, Live Report was picked via a nationwide telephone vote, receiving more than twice as many votes as the second-place finisher.